 3. Choose a Different Style

 What does it mean to choose a different style?
 Try taking photos from different angles.
 Then pay attention to the distance between the object and the camera.
-You can try to take an aerial view point or from the side.
-Taking candid photos also brings a different feeling because the results are definitely different compared to preparing the style first.
+You can take an aerial viewpoint or one from the side.
+Taking candid photos also brings a different feeling because the results are definitely different from those of preparing the style in advance.

 4. Use the Depth of Field Technique

 If you have not realized it, taking a picture of somebody is different than taking other kind of picture.
-Therefore, you need to adjust you camera settings so you can capture a sharp portraits.
+Therefore, you need to adjust your camera settings to capture a sharp portrait.

-Generally speaking, when capturing someone’s portrait, you want their face as the focus point of the photograph.
+Generally speaking, when capturing someone’s portrait, you want their face to be the focal point of the photograph.
 Therefore, you should consider using a wide aperture to create a shallow depth of field.
-With a shallow depth of field, the camera will have sharp focus on the person rather than objects surrounding them.
+With a shallow depth of field, the camera will have sharp focus on the person rather than the objects surrounding them.

-One of the problem in doing portrait photography that you will encounter is sometimes the result is not focused.
-After taking one photograph, you eyes might be wandering from one place to another; from the subject’s hair , nose, and back to the hair.
-If you ever felt like this, then this is a sign that your photograph lacks focus.
+One of the problems in doing portrait photography that you will encounter is that the result is sometimes not in focus.
+After taking one photograph, your eyes might wander from one place to another, from the subject’s hair, nose, and back to the hair.
+If you’ve ever felt this way, then it is a sign that your photograph lacks focus.

 Generally, when taking someone’s portrait, you want to focus on the subject’s eyes.
 Why?
-Because most of the times, the subject’s eyes can tell million stories.
-We also naturally build connection through eye contact.
+Because most of the time, the subject’s eyes can tell a million stories.
+We also naturally build connections through eye contact.
 Therefore, focusing on the subject’s eye can serve as a way to tell a story in portrait photography.

 6. Exposure Compensation